-Renewable Energy and Clean Technology, Initial Public Offering Checklist, January 2018
+Cannabis, Initial Public Offering Checklist, January 2019

-Bennett Jones is widely recognized as the leading Canadian law firm in energy and natural resources.
+Bennett Jones is widely recognized as a leading Canadian law firm in capital markets.

 In keeping with this standard, our corporate finance lawyers are practice leaders, known for their extensive experience and excellence.
-They are trusted advisors to our clients, which include renewable energy and clean technology companies of all sizes, investment banks and investors.
+They are trusted advisors to our clients, which include cannabis companies of all sizes, investment banks and investors.